How to Propagate Cyanotis kewensis Teddy Bear Vine in 3 Easy Ways

 Some links in this post may be affiliate links

-Teddy Bear Plant is a popular succulent vine which bears hairy (velvet-like) leaves with purple undersides and long drooping stems.
+Teddy Bear Plant is a popular, easy-care succulent vine which bears hairy (velvet-like) leaves with purple undersides and long drooping stems.

 Cyanotis kewensis also called Cyanotis beddomei is native to South Africa and is related to Cyanotis somaliensis (Pussy Ears Vine) which is native to Somalia and bears larger leaves with pale grey hairs.

-Teddy Bear Vine Plant flourishes in bright indirect light with 4-6 hours of morning sunshine, average warmth of 15-270C, moderate humidity and moderately moist, rich, well-drained succulents mix coupled with regular feeding during the growing season.
-Learn more on how to grow and care for Teddy Bear Vine (Cyanotis kewensis).
+Teddy Bear Vine Plant flourishes in bright indirect light with 4-6 hours of morning sunshine, warmth of 15-270C, humidity of 50-55% and moderately moist, rich, well-drained succulents mix coupled with regular feeding during the growing season.
+Learn how to grow and care for Cyanotis kewensis.

 Teddy Bear Vine is easy to propagate.
 We have herebelow outlined 3 methods of Cyanotis kewensis propagation.
 Keep reading for a detailed account on these propagation methods.

-- Take a stem cutting of about 3-4 inches long from a healthy Teddy Bear Vine.
+- Take a stem cutting of about 3-4 inches long from a healthy plant.
 Ensure it has 2-3 leaf nodes.
-Strip off the lower leaves.

-- Allow the cuttings to dry (callus) for 1-3 days before planting to prevent rotting.
+- Remove the lower leaves and allow the cuttings to dry (callus) for 1-3 days before planting to prevent rotting.

 - Once callussed, dip the lower cut end of the stem-tip cutting in a rooting hormone to hasten rooting.